jingchaoyy/iot_temp_pred/README.md

 Place the dataset in the data folder under the same directory before running the code

+Note: All data has been preprocessed to csv format, raw data can be accessed from [weather underground](https://www.wunderground.com/) and [GeoTab](https://data.geotab.com/weather/temperature)

 ## Requirements:
 - Python 3.7
 - PyTorch 1.7.0 (code has GPU support, but can run without)